YUKTHI-PRABHU/FSMK/README.md

 python pjct.py
 ```
 ---
-**🧠 Challenges Faced & Solutions**
+**Challenges Faced & Solutions**

 1)Library Compatibility & Setup

-✅ Created and used virtual environments for clean installation.
+Created and used virtual environments for clean installation.

 2)Tesseract OCR Installation

-✅ Referred to official and community documentation for guidance.
+ Referred to official and community documentation for guidance.